ShadowKnightMK4/InsightDebugApi/Readme.md

 Welcome:
 	Insight functionally uses the Windows Debugger API, some BASIC Symbol browsing and has added detours to let one spawn processes with abritary dlls.
-Included in the solution are these proejects.
+Included in the solution are these projects.
+You may find some referenses to FileSandBoxApi.
+That's the only name I had for this project before making it public.